Ekaterina Alexandrova: 2019: Russian No. 1

 In 2019, Alexandrova continued to earn more success on the WTA Tour.

-She began her season at the Shenzhen Open, where she lost in the second round to eventual champion and top seed Aryna Sabalenka.
+She began her season at the Shenzhen Open, where she lost in the second round to eventual champion and the top seed, Aryna Sabalenka.

 Playing in a WTA Tour main draw at home for the first time, Alexandrova prevailed in the qualifying rounds, before reaching the quarterfinals of the St. Petersburg Trophy where she fell to Sabalenka, in straight sets once again.
 She then set a new career-high ranking of No. 59 after a semifinal run at the Hungarian Ladies Open where she held five match points against eventual champion Alison Van Uytvanck.

 With her best result at a Premier Mandatory event, Alexandrova reached the third round of the Indian Wells Open by beating world No. 13 Wozniacki, in three sets.
 She did not perform well on clay courts, except at the French Open, reaching the third round of a major tournament for the first time in her career.
 She beat 30th seed Mihaela Buzărnescu in the first round, before stunning 2010 finalist Samantha Stosur in the second.

 In the grass-court season, Alexandrova made it into the quarterfinals of the Eastbourne International and Rosmalen Championships, losing there to eventual champions Karolína Plíšková and Alison Riske, respectively.
 A disappointing first-round exit at Wimbledon followed, losing to Kateřina Siniaková in three sets.

 She achieved her best run in a Premier 5 tournament at the Canadian Open, reaching the third round as qualifier.
 After leading throughout the majority of both sets, Alexandrova fell to Serena Williams in straight sets.
-Alexandrova also led world No. 4, Simona Halep, by a set and a break in the second round of the Cincinnati Open, but failed to sustain her high level.
+Alexandrova also led world No. 4, Simona Halep, by a set and a break in the second round of the Cincinnati Open but failed to sustain her high level.
 She was defeated by 33rd seed Zhang Shuai in the second round of the US Open, a player whom she defeated in Cincinnati earlier on.
 Nonetheless, she became the highest-ranked Russian after this tournament.

 Alexandrova reached her second career semifinal at the Korea Open, where she beat Kristie Ahn in the quarterfinals by hitting a personal-record 22 aces.
 Another strong run came at the Premier Mandatory China Open where she stunned world No. 5, Halep, in straight sets, claiming the biggest win of her career.
 However, she was defeated by compatriot Daria Kasatkina, again in straight sets.

 Defending finalist points at the Linz Open, Alexandrova rolled into the semifinals but failed to convert her match points against Jeļena Ostapenko and leading in both the second and final sets.
 Making her main-draw debut at the Kremlin Cup, the Russian made the quarterfinals although her run was eventually stopped by the in-form Karolína Muchová.
 For the third time in her career, Alexandrova closed out her season with a triumph at the Open de Limoges, this time lifting the trophy as the top seed.